Brijesh403/SQL-Covid_Exploratory_Data_Analysis/README.md

 The coronavirus disease continues to spread across the world following a trajectory that is difficult to predict.
 Covid is still not over and if not properly handled can occure more severe sinarios in future.

 * **The future predictions and trend analysis is shown in below Vizualization.**
-* **According to my prediction the senario of COVID 19 may be resolve around May 2023.**
+* **According to this analysis the senario of COVID 19 could be resolve around May 2023.**

 ## Visualization